Filippo125/HA-ff-custom-addon/README.md

 # Filippo Home Assistant Add-ons

-Collection of custom Home Assistant add-ons maintained by Filippo Ferrazini.
+Collection of custom Home Assistant add-ons.
 Each directory contains an add-on ready to install through a custom repository.

 ## Add-on Index